Xyvir/iex.run/.github/readme.md

 ## Test it now by visiting the 'Magic URL' below, and then follow the instructions to play a little game.
 https://iex.run/1kbrl

+# You can also launch it interactively in cmd.exe or powershell; try the following in a fresh cmd terminal:
+``curl iex.run | cmd
+iex.run 1kbrl``

 >This demo launches the 1kbrl.exe found in the iex.run repo above.
 >Use the WASD to move, try to pick up gold and extra fuel before your torch goes out.
 >credit to https://github.com/tapio/1kbrl